StackVista/stackstate-docs/stackpacks/integrations/sap.md

 **NOTE** - Make sure while using this mechanism, you have put `https` in the `url` of the config.

-To publish the configuration changes, [restart the StackState Agent\(s\)](/stackpacks/integrations/agent.md#start-stop-restart-the-stackstate-agent).
+[Restart the StackState Agent\(s\)](/stackpacks/integrations/agent.md#start-stop-restart-the-stackstate-agent) to publish the configuration changes.

-Once the Agent is restarted, wait for the Agent to collect the data and send it to StackState.
+Once the Agent is restarted, wait for the Agent to collect data and send it to StackState.

 ## Open-source